seanknox/dusker/prompt_plan.md

 ## Prompt 2: Core Data Models

-Building on our SurfTracker project, implement the Core Data models needed for storing surf session data.
+Building on our Dusker project, implement the Core Data models needed for storing surf session data.
 Create the following models and relationships:

 1. Create a CoreDataManager class responsible for handling the persistent container and context
 2. Create the SurfSession entity with the following attributes: